 Why does employee engagement matter?

-It has been shown that engaged individuals and workgroups are more productive, are more likely to stay with an organization, and are emotionally connected to the mission and success of an organization.
+Engaged individuals and workgroups are more productive, are more likely to stay with an organization, and are emotionally connected to the mission and success of an organization.
 Meta-analysis has found that top-quartile engagement work units have substantially better business outcomes than their bottom-quartile counterparts.
 This is seen in lower absenteeism and turnover, and higher safety, quality, productivity, profitability, and customer satisfaction.

 What happens after the survey?

-Results from the survey will be communicated to chairs and supervisors in September 2013 who will report back to departments and teams and encourage the next stage of the ongoing dialogue and action to ensure that the UVA Health System is a vital, supportive, and productive place to work.
+Results from the survey will be communicated to chairs and supervisors who will report back to departments and teams and encourage the next stage of the ongoing dialogue and action to ensure that the UVA Health System is a vital, supportive, and productive place to work.
 The most important work we will engage in is the workgroup conversations after the survey—faculty and staff input will be the basis for the actions work units pursue together to address areas that need attention and advance organizational goals.

 It is important to note that the survey itself does not solve individual engagement issues.
 It is a tool, the beginning of a process that will assist us in focusing upon workgroup-based challenges, helping to create action planning at the workgroup and department levels, and providing us with recommendations for change at the School and Health System levels.